How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each light-blue, capsule-shaped, scored tablet, with "RIVA" embossed on scored side and "160" on the other, contains 160 mg sotalol hydrochloride.
-Nonmedicinal ingredients: starch, microcrystalline cellulose, stearic acid, FD&C Blue No. 2 Aluminum Lake 13%, lactose, magnesium stearate, and colloidal silicon dioxide.
+Each blue tablet, debossed with "SOTALOL" on one side of the tablet, and "160" on the right side of a score line, contains 160 mg of sotalol hydrochloride.
+Nonmedicinal ingredients: colloidal silicon dioxide, FD&C Blue No. 2 Aluminum Lake 13%, lactose, magnesium stearate, microcrystalline cellulose, starch, and stearic acid.

 How should I use this medication?